Amariah

 Fun Facts

-• The name Amariah has appeared in Australian poetry and literature as a symbol of divine hope.
+• The name Amariah has appeared in biblical references, notably as the name of a priest in the Book of Jeremiah.

 Personality Traits